mantidproject/documents/Design/RecoveryFunction.md

 Check how `ConjoinWorkspaces` deals with history.

+Certain actions performed in instrument view require a new workspace to be created before the algorithm can be executed.
+An example of this is `AddPeak`, in instrument view this creates a new peak workspace behind the scnenes, but this is not captured in the workspace history.
+As a result the script does not work properly when re-run.
+This can be re-created by running the unscripted diffraction test number 1 (ask Keith about this test if unsure).

 ## Open questions

 * How much overlap would this functionality have with Project Saving?
 * Should the functionality be in MantidPlot or Framework?
-  * It probably make sense to have the workspace recovery fn available within the framework, while the ui elements can only be in the ui.
-We would need to be able to diable it in the properties file for developers, automated tests and auto reduction.
+  * It probably makes sense to have the workspace recovery fn available within the framework, while the ui elements can only be in the ui.
+We would need to be able to disable it in the properties file for developers, automated tests and auto reduction.

 ## Actions

 Keith to work on prototyping and testing the proposed implementation.
 (30 May 2018)

+David to look at the separation of workspace and plotting states in `Save Project`.
+(June 2018)